 It believes that aquaculture development has the potential to play a major role in the diversification and strengthening of the local and regional economies of First Nations.

-The AAA is pleased to release our February 2016 newsletter.
+The AAA is pleased to release our Winter 2017-18 newsletter.
 Please see the the link for full newsletter.

 Effective immediately, the AAA has a new office location.
 While our mailing address remains the same, our offices are now located at the new We Wai Kum First Nation office building.